X# provides support for dynamically scoped variables that are created and maintained completely at runtime.

 ...

-Of course, it is better to avoid ambiguous situations like the one described above by taking care to have unique field and variable names, but the point is that the compiler has certain default rules for handling ambiguous references.
+Of course, it is better to avoid ambiguous situations like the one described above by ensuring that field and variable names are unique.
+However, the point is that the compiler follows certain default rules for handling ambiguous references.
 If you do not want to be at the mercy of those defaults, it is best to qualify variable names in all cases.

 Although you may hear them referred to as such, the statements mentioned so far in the discussion of dynamically scoped variables are not declarations.
 The term declaration refers to a statement whose purpose is to inform the compiler of something—PRIVATE, PARAMETERS, and PUBLIC are statements that generate memory variables at runtime.